-Extensive monitoring programs were carried out since 2005.
 Samples from the following countries were tested in 2018: Belgium, Denmark, France, Germany, Hungary, Sweden and the United Kingdom.
 All tested isolates were sensitive, within the baseline.

-However, one single isolate, showing a low resistance factor (~5) has been identified in Pas de Calais, France.
-This isolate is currently further characterized.
+One single isolate, showing a low resistance factor (~5) has been identified in Pas de Calais, France and was genetically characterized without any detection of a mutation in sdh subunits B, C and D.

-Wheat - Yellow rust (Puccinia striiformis)
+Wheat - Yellow rust (Puccinia striiformis) (Bayer)